eigentaylor/eigentaylor.github.io/_posts/2026-06-14-leader-rule.md

 > **Theorem:** For a large electorate all applying the leader rule, if there is an equilibrium<d-footnote>An "equilibrium" in this context would mean that the result of the election is exactly the same as the expected result (the expected first and second place candidates are the actual first and second place candidates).</d-footnote> with no tie, the winner of the election is a Condorcet winner.
 If there exists a Condorcet winner <d-footnote>For a unique equilibrium to exist, we need a Condorcet winner with a unique "strongest challenger", meaning there is a single candidate with a strongest head-to-head result against the Condorcet winner.</d-footnote>, then there is a unique equilibrium that elects the Condorcet winner.

 Once we realize the mechanics of the leader rule when applied en masse, this is actually not too surprising.
 Notice that for a non-leader candidate, a voter only approves them *if and only if* they strictly prefer them to the leader.
 The leader, on the other hand, gets approved exclusively by a voter if and only if they prefer the leader to the challenger.
+The percentage of approvals a candidate gets is based precisely on the pairwise margins--the proportion of voters who prefer that candidate to the relevant comparison candidate (the leader for non-leader candidates, and the challenger for the leader).

-If the leader is a Condorcet winner, then a majority of voters prefer the leader to any other challenger, so the leader gets over 50% approval.
-Since a minority of voters would prefer any other candidate to the leader, all other candidates get under 50% approval.
-Hence, the Condorcet winner leader must win with a majority of the votes!
+If the leader is a Condorcet winner, then a majority of voters prefer the leader to any other challenger, so the leader gets over 50% approval automatically.
+Since only a minority of voters would prefer any other candidate to the leader, all other candidates get under 50% approval.
+Hence, the Condorcet winner leader must win with a majority of approvals!

 In almost all realistic elections, you only need a few iterations of the leader rule to converge to the Condorcet winner from any reasonable starting assumption.
 However, credit to Rob LeGrand for pointing out to me that there are exceptions.
 I have included his excellent pathological example in [the appendix](#appendix).